leifeld/dna/README.md

 Note that the package relies on `rJava`, which needs to be installed first.

 If you require the latest (non-release) version of the DNA jar file from GitHub, you can clone the git repository to your computer and execute `./gradlew build` on your terminal or command line.
-This will build the jar file and store it in the directory `dna/build/libs/` of the cloned repository.
+This will build the jar file and store it in the `build/` directory of the cloned repository.
 Alternatively, you can try to download the latest artifact from the build process under [GitHub Actions](https://github.com/leifeld/dna/actions) by clicking on the latest build and scrolling down to "Artifacts".
 However, it is usually recommended to use the most recent [release](https://github.com/leifeld/dna/releases/) version.

-## Documentation
+## Documentation and comunity

 - This **tutorial on YouTube** describes installation of DNA, basic data coding, network export, and network analysis using visone.
 The video clip is 18 minutes long.